uviclibraries/twine/getting-started.md

 15. Embed a YouTube video into one of your passages. **Note in the code below how you need to modify the YouTube URL for this work by deleting the “watch?v=” from the URL and replacing it with “embed/” :**
 ```<iframe width="560" height="315" src="https://www.youtube.com/embed/JRY8TjB9d4U" frameborder="0" allowfullscreen></iframe>```
+Here is a video that walks you through the process of embeding a video into a Twine Passage. <iframe width="560" height="315" src="https://www.youtube.com/embed/-mEQ6GBuTLU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 16. Add a coin flip or other random event to one of your passages so that the story branches to one of two different passages depending on the coin flip for example.
 Note: you can have more than two items for your random event.```(either:"[[heads]]","[[tails]]","[[The coin falls into the storm drain]]")```